source4societyorg/react-scepter-hamburger-menu/README.md

     <NavigationMenu reducerKey={'exampleKey'} />

 Clicking on the hamburger icon will cause the navigation menu state for the 'exampleKey' navigation to be toggled according to the states defined in [react-scepter-navigation-hoc](https://github.com/source4societyorg/react-scepter-navigation-hoc).

+The prop `onClick` has been changed to `onInteraction` for the purpose of supporting SCEPTER universal UI components.